Teradata/aws-reinvent-ml-challenge/README.md

 ## Overview

 Data preparation is a very important step in Machine Learning, but it can often be tedious and time-consuming.
 In fact, 80% of the time spent developing ML pipelines is typically dedicated to data preparation.
 Teradata simplifies this process with its powerful in-database analytic functions.
 In this challenge, you'll complete building a data preparation pipeline, but with a twist — we've removed the function names!
 By solving this challenge, you'll gain hands-on experience with Teradata's ClearScape Analytics and learn how it can make your data preparation tasks easier and more efficient.
-Complete the challenge for an opportunity to enter a raffle and win a **Star Wars Lego Set -  $100 Value**!!!
+You will later use the data to do large language model inferencing using [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+Complete the challenge for an opportunity to enter a raffle and win a **TBD -  $1000 Value**!!!

 ## Instructions